local-optimum/steam-digest/README.md

 # Steam Activity Digest Bot

-A lightweight Python application that fetches daily Steam activity for a small group of friends, summarizes the day's gaming session into a short, human-readable update using AI via Kluster.ai (OpenRouter), and posts that summary to a Discord channel once per day.
+A lightweight Python application that fetches daily Steam activity for a small group of friends, summarizes the day's gaming session into a short, human-readable update using Google's Gemini AI, and posts that summary to a Discord channel once per day.

 ## Features

 - **Steam Activity Tracking**: Uses Steam Web API to retrieve user activity, games played, and recent playtime
 - **Single-Snapshot Management**: Simplified snapshot system using one file for efficient activity comparison
-- **AI-Powered Summaries**: Natural language summaries generated via Kluster.ai through OpenRouter
+- **AI-Powered Summaries**: Natural language summaries generated using Google's Gemini AI
 - **Discord Integration**: Automated posting to Discord via webhooks
 - **GitHub Actions Deployment**: Automated daily execution with persistent snapshot caching
 - **Optimized Performance**: Focuses on recent activity for more relevant daily digests